-German automakers may have colluded over diesel emissions treatment systems: Spiegel
+German carmakers may have colluded on diesel systems: Spiegel

 Volkswagen admitted to possible anti-competitive behavior in a letter it sent to cartel authorities on July 4, Der Spiegel said.

+A spokesman for Volkswagen (VOWG_p.DE), which owns the Porsche and Audi brands, declined to comment.

 The carmakers discussed their choice of suppliers and the price of components.
-Since 2006, the carmakers have also discussed the cost of AdBlue, an exhaust emissions treatment system for diesel engines, it said.
+Since 2006, the carmakers have also discussed the cost of AdBlue, an exhaust emissions treatment system for diesel engines, Spiegel said.

-They discussed details such as the sizing of tanks for diesel emissions treatment fluid and they agreed to use smaller rather than larger ones, Der Spiegel said.
+The manufacturers discussed details such as the sizing of tanks for diesel emissions treatment fluid and they agreed to use smaller rather than larger ones, Der Spiegel said.

-Daimler (DAIGn.DE) which owns the Mercedes-Benz brand, declined to comment.
+Daimler which owns the Mercedes-Benz brand, declined to comment.

-A spokesman for Volkswagen (VOWG_p.DE), which owns the Porsche and Audi brands, also declined to comment.
 BMW was not available for immediate comment.

-Reporting by Edward Taylor; editing by Jason Neely
+Reporting by Matthias Inverardi, Irene Preisinger, Ilona Wissenbach and Edward Taylor; editing by Jason Neely and Georgina Prodhan